-- Critically and reflectively evaluate advanced scholarship in the theological disciplines, applying a variety of critical methods, assessing views and theories and, where appropriate, proposing alternatives; - Evaluate methodologies employed in the theological disciplines and missiological practices, and develop critiques of them; - 3.
-Construct and articulate an integrative, coherent, well-informed, critically engaged and sustained argument and develop original application of the knowledge and
+- critically and reflectively evaluate advanced scholarship in the theological disciplines, applying a variety of critical methods, assessing views and theories and, where appropriate, proposing alternatives: - 2. evaluate methodologies employed in the theological disciplines and develop critiques of them; - construct and articulate an integrative, coherent, well-informed, critically engaged and sustained argument and develop original application of the knowledge and understanding it contains; - demonstrate competence in postgraduate research skills through a substantial research dissertation and/or project.